tcosolutions/betterscan/README.md

 Results will be integrated in GitHub interface (Security->Code Scanning alerts).
 GitHub Enterprise Cloud and a license for GitHub Advanced Security is required for private repositories, for public repositories not.

-Scanning is triggered on Push/PR merge to makn branch (master or main etc).
+Scanning is triggered on Push/PR merge to main branch (master or main etc).
 Results could be there within minutes or hours, depending on project size.

 Scan state will be preserved between scans.
 With new scan only changes will be rescanned.